-- Hookah: Though usually used to smoke tobacco, hookahs are occasionally used to smoke marijuana.
+- Hookah: Though usually used to smoke tobacco, hookahs are occasionally used to smoke cannabis.
 The low water content in hookahs causes the cannabis to burn faster than it can be inhaled, however, so it’s usually mixed with something else to alter the smoking experience, such as tobacco.

 For those who struggle with smoking cannabis, vaporization is the best way to reap the inhalation benefits without irritating the respiratory system.
 A vaporizer heats the cannabis to the appropriate temperature for extracting the cannabinoids, though it’s at too low a temperature to allow for inhalation of the toxins from combustion.
 Because of this, vaporization is a great choice for experienced users who have concerns about the health effects.

 Vaporizers come in a variety of designs, which continue to evolve with the technology.
 They can range from portable models with a minimal design to large, sturdy models that require a power source.
 Vaporizers use cannabis concentrates, such as oil and wax, added by using cartridges or manually, depending on the vaporizer design.